almathaler/KATSolver2/README.md

 There already exists a KAT expression equivalence checker made by Pous at https://perso.ens-lyon.fr/damien.pous/symbolickat/.
 I don't add anything new and this implementation is not nearly as fast or efficient; regardless, this was a useful and time-intensive exercise.
-In this project I thought deeply about translating concepts from class (automaton exploration, bisimulations + coalgebras, Brzozowski derivatives) into actual code.
+In this project I thought about translating concepts from class (automaton exploration, bisimulations + coalgebras, Brzozowski derivatives) into actual code.
 Most of all it took a while to plan the data structures needed for representing symbolic derivatives.
 Even though